Copyright © 2006-2010 Davor Ocelic

 The general naming syntax for principals is

-In the case of user names, the first component identifies the user
+In the case of principals related to system users, the first component identifies the user

 regular users, there will usually be one principal with no special role,